-The CLRCs handle hazardous waste according to the policy of the TAMHSC Department of Environmental Health and Safety.
+The CLRCs handle hazardous waste according to the guidelines of the TAMHSC Department of Environmental Health and Safety.
 Individual environmental health and safety manuals can be found at http://www.tamhsc.edu/ehsm/manual/index.html.

 The CLRCs have latex products and equipment with latex content throughout the facilities.
 Maintaining posted notification of the presence of latex in the CLRCs at all entrances to the facilities is the responsibility of the CLRC director.
 Latex-free personal protective equipment is provided for use in the CLRCs whenever possible and reasonable.
 However, exposure to latex is a high probability at anytime one is in the CLRCs.
 Individuals with known allergies and entering a CLRC should take steps to protect themselves from exposure, make their allergy risk known and provide for emergency treatment (e.g., EpiPen) or refrain from entering the CLRCs.

 Many areas within the CLRCs are capable of being observed and recorded with audio and video equipment.
 Every person entering a CLRC is subject to being observed and recorded by audio and video equipment.
 Warning signs are posted at all entrances to the CLRCs advising of the potential for such activities.